getify/foi-lang/formalization-work/Foi-Specification.md

 1. Each module's `def` section is evaluated per §2.2, in that module's source order.
-2. The force pass of §2.2.5 runs once, over the outermost scope of every module in the set.
+2. The settle pass of §2.2.5 runs once, over the outermost scope of every module in the set.
 It is demand-driven in dependency order across the whole set -- not module-by-module, and not source order.
    No thunk survives it (§2.2.11).